-Included in the general and administrative expenses for the Six Months Ended April 30, 2012, \$35,423 was a non-cash share- based compensation expense (\$84,572 for the same period in the prior year) and the lower compensation reflects that the stock option awards for the current year were granted in March and April of 2012.
+Included in the general and administrative expenses for the Three and Nine Months Ended July 31, 2012 were \$92,459 and \$127,882 respectively of a non-cash share-based compensation expense (\$15,929 and \$100,502 for the same periods in the prior year) and the higher compensation reflects that the stock option awards for the current year that were granted in March and April of 2012.

-In the Three Months Ended April 30, 2012, the general and administrative costs were \$87,615 compared to \$59,066 for the same period in the prior year, with the bulk the increase the result of higher professional fees, The increase in the investor relation costs and consulting fees are similar to the Six Month period and reflect the cost of the services of Russo Partners LLC for investor relations cost and of consulting services related to the financing activities.
+In the Three Months Ended July 31, 2012, the other costs were \$41,106 compared to \$31,449 for the same period in the prior year, with the bulk the increase the result of higher professional fees.

-No provision for income taxes or income tax recovery on either the current year or prior year earnings has been recorded in the Statement of Operations due to the existence of non-capital losses of approximately \$4,079,000 in Canada and \$3,500,000 operating losses in the United States as at October 31, 2011.
+No provision for an income tax recovery on either the current year or prior year losses has been recorded in the Statement of Net Loss and Comprehensive Loss due to the existence of non-capital losses of approximately \$4,079,000 in Canada and \$3,500,000 operating losses in the United States as at October 31, 2011 and it is not probable that future taxable profits will be available against which the accumulated tax losses can be utilized.
 In addition, the Company has significant Scientific Research and Experimental Development (SRED) pools of \$2,495,000.
 The ultimate realization of future tax assets is dependent upon the generation of future taxable income.